connectomicslab/connectomemapper3/docs/datalad.rst

         -u "$(id -u)":"$(id -g)" \
         sebastientourbier/connectomemapper-bidsapp:<VERSION_TAG> {cmd}"

-where:
+.. note:: `--call-fmt` specifies a custom docker run command.
+The current directory

-* `--call-fmt` specifies a custom docker run command.
-The current directory is assumed to be the BIDS root directory and retrieve with `"$(pwd)"/input` and the output directory is inside the `derivatives/` folder.
+    is assumed to be the BIDS root directory and retrieve with `"$(pwd)"/input` and the output directory is inside the `derivatives/` folder.

 .. important:: The name of the container-name registered to Datalad cannot have dot
     as character so that a `<VERSION_TAG>` of `v3.X.Y` would need to be rewritten as `v3-X-Y`